roboticsmick/LSSR_GPS_BASE_STATION/README.md

 * TEENSY 4.1
 * EBYTE LORA E22-900T22D (set to 915Mhz for Australian usage)
-* UBLOX NEO_6M GPS
+* UBLOX NEO 6M GPS
-* MPM3610_5V_1A2
+* MPM3610 5V 1.2A
-* GY271_QMC5883_COMPASS
+* GY271 QMC5883 COMPASS
-* OLED_LCD_128_64
+* OLED LCD 128x64
 * 7.4V LIPO WITH XT30 CONNECTION
 * C++ (platformIO)

 Software will be open-source, but is currently a work in progress.
+I am hoping I can implment the RadioLib library (https://github.com/jgromes/RadioLib) with the Teensy.

-Case design will also be shared.
+Case design will also be shared, but needs a few more refinements to better secure the antenna bracket.

 All PCB design and modelling was done using Fusion360.
+The board and schematic files were saved for Eagle 9.X compatibility in the hopes that would make the files more accessible?

+I'm just starting my 4th year of Engineering at Queensland University of Technology, Australia.
+Majoring in Mechatronics with the goal of working on PCB design for satellites.